DomiKamu/OhmerPrems/docs/modules/FranKe/Manual.md

 ### MODULE LAYOUT<a name="layout"></a>

+Following animation is showing parts of the _FranKe_ module:

 ![](_img/Layout.png)

-All input jacks are located at the left side of the module (arranged vertically).

 ---